-Voices MP also successfully supported teachers by providing instructional coaching throughout the year.
+The school has also successfully supported teachers by providing instructional coaching throughout the year.
 All teachers participate in both weekly and end of benchmark cycle data analysis to determine areas of student progress and needs.
 Administering four benchmarks this year instead of three benchmarks provided teachers, staff, and administrators with valuable baseline data to inform curricular, formative assessment, and instructional groupings.
 Using the results of their analysis, teachers plan together on how to best meet the whole group, small group, and individual student needs.
-Voices MP teachers have been proud to see the results of these efforts paying off with increased student growth.
-The school will continue to provide these supports to teachers next year so that student progress will continue.
+The school will continue to provide these supports to teachers next year to support continued student progress.